minhad-mahmud2500/Exam2/README.md

 ## Is it a LL Grammar?

-Yes, the code is read from left to right.
+the code is read from left to right.
 And an LL grammar of 1.
 Read one line ahead before it performs the next actions.